knative/eventing/docs/broker/filtering.md

 ## Problem

-As an `Event Consumer` I want to filter events in triggers with a variety of strategies beyond exact match on predefined fields.
+As an `Event Consumer` I want to filter events in triggers with a variety of strategies beyond exact match on predefined attributes.
 Filtering strategies that have been requested include:

 *   Filtering by source or type prefix or regular expression
-*   Filtering by a custom extension field
+*   Filtering by a custom extension attribute
 *   Filtering by data fields

 The existing filter capability of exact match on source and type is simple to